pkgcore/pkgcore/dev-notes/config.rst

 collapse_named_section (handing the ConfigSection to collapse_section
 bypasses caching).

-This means a ConfigSection has to return a CollapsedConfig for a section_ref get_value call, not a ConfigSection.
+This means a ConfigSection cannot return a raw ConfigSection from a section_ref get_value call.
 If it was a ConfigSection that central then collapsed and the reference was actually to a named section caching is bypassed.

 The need for a section name starting with "autoload" is also there to avoid unnecessary work.
 Without this we would have to figure out the